Lack of null-controllability for the fractional heat equation and related equations: Non-null-controllability of the generalized fractional heat equation

-The case of the fractional heat equation on the torus is a bit different because we are not dealing with integrals, but sums.
+The case of the generalized fractional heat equation on the torus is a bit different because we are not dealing with integrals, but sums.
 Therefore, tools like the saddle point method do not seem to be of much use.
 Nonetheless, with a trick, we can deduce the theorem on the torus from the theorem on the whole real line.

-\begin{proof}[Proof of Theorem \ref{th:th_heat} in the case $\Omega = \set T$] The basic idea is the trick of the proof of Poisson summation formula, namely the fact that the Fourier coefficients of a function of the form $\per{g_0}(x) = \sum_{k\in \set Z} g_0(x+2\pi k)$ are the value of the Fourier transform of $g_0$ at the integers (up to a multiplication by $\sqrt{2 \pi}$).
+\begin{proof}[Proof of \cref{th:gen_frac} in the case $\Omega = \set T$] The basic idea is the trick of the proof of Poisson summation formula, namely the fact that the Fourier coefficients of a function of the form $\per{g_0}(x) = \sum_{k\in \set Z} g_0(x+2\pi k)$ are the values of the Fourier transform of $g_0$ evaluated at the integers (up to a multiplication by $\sqrt{2 \pi}$).

 So, let $g_h\in C^\infty (\set R)$ be as in the previous section.
 Since the Fourier transform of $g_h(t,\cdot)$ is $C^\infty$ with compact support,\puncfootnote{We added the cutoff function $\chi$ just to localize the Fourier transform away from the singularity of $|\xi|^\alpha$ at $\xi = 0$.} $g_h(t,x)$ decays faster than any polynomials as $|x|\to \infty$ and we can define $\per{g_h}(t,x) = \sum_{k\in \set Z}g_h(t,x+2\pi k)$.
 According to the trick described before, $c_n(\per{g_h}(t,\cdot)) = (2\pi)^{-1/2} \mathcal F(g_h)(t,\cdot)(n)$.
-But, by definition of $g_h$ as the solution of the rotated fraction heat equation, $\mathcal F(g_h)(t,\cdot)(\xi) = \mathcal F(g_h)(0,\cdot)(\xi) e^{-t\bar z|\xi|^\alpha}$, so, using the trick again:
+But, by definition of $g_h$ as the solution of the rotated fraction heat equation, $\mathcal F(g_h)(t,\cdot)(\xi) = \mathcal F(g_h)(0,\cdot)(\xi) e^{-t\overline \rho(|\xi|)}$, so, using the trick again:

-So $\per{g_h}$ is solution to the rotated fractional heat equation~\eqref{eq:rfhe_adj} on the torus.
+So $\per{g_h}$ is a solution to the generalized fractional heat equation~\eqref{eq:gen_frac_adj} on the torus.
 Now we prove that the terms for $k\neq 0$ are negligible.
 Indeed, we have by definition of $\per{g_h}$

 In the same spirit, we have thanks to the triangle inequality, and identifying $\omega = \set T\setminus [-\epsilon,\epsilon]$ with $(-\pi,\pi)\setminus [-\epsilon,\epsilon]\subset \set R$